POC-Savit/savit/README.md

-We build Savit with many components of AWS using Amplify. so, It's difficult to test on local machine. try above frontend, It communicate wth server on the aws.
+We build Savit with many components of AWS using Amplify. so, It's difficult to test on local machine. try above frontend, It communicate with server on the aws.